oxideseven/Shadow-of-the-Demon-Lord-SRD-Markdown/Mechanics/Actions.md

 If the triggering event occurs before the end of the round, you can use a triggered action to perform the activity.
 You make any attack roll or challenge roll required by the activity with 1 boon.
 Otherwise, nothing happens.

-For example, Bobby takes a fast turn and uses an action to prepare an attack against the first enemy that moves into his reach.
-When a hostile warg moves up to attack his character, Bobby uses his triggered action to attack it with his sword, making the attack roll with 1 boon.
+For example, *Bobby takes a fast turn and uses an action to prepare an attack against the first enemy that moves into his reach.
+When a hostile warg moves up to attack his character, Bobby uses his triggered action to attack it with his sword, making the attack roll with 1 boon*.

 Page 49